vitalyisaev2/gorocksdb_merge_operator_issue/README.md

 ## gorocksdb_merge_operator_issue

-We are experiencing uncontrolled process memory growth during iteration over the whole RocksDB database.
+We are experiencing uncontrolled process memory growth during iteration over the whole RocksDB database in one of our Go applications.
 After some tests we've find out that the memory allocated within `MergeOperator` is actually never freed.
 This is the minimal working example reproducing this issue.
-The application just iterates several times over the databse.
+The application just iterates several times over the database.

 There are two implementations of `MergeOperator`:
 1. `dummy` that actually does nothing;